-2015 Application For HOME Investment Partnership Program (HOME)
+Application For HOME Investment Partnership Program (HOME)

 Please submit a separate application for each HOME Program Activity.
-All applicants must submit one (1) original and one (1) copy of the entire packet, including cover sheet, narrative (legible), budget forms and copies of the required and support documents.
-Proposals must be received by the City of Scranton's Office of Economic and Community Development, Municipal Building, 340 North Washington Avenue, Scranton, Pennsylvania 18503 no later than 4:30 P.M. on Friday, August 8, 2014.
+All applicants must submit one (1) original including cover sheet, narrative (legible), budget forms and copies of the required and support documents.
+Proposals must be received by the City of Scranton's Office of Economic and Community Development, Municipal Building, 340 North Washington Avenue, Scranton, Pennsylvania 18503 no later than 3:00 P.M. on Friday, August 7, 2015.
 No late proposals will be accepted.